jcurl/RJCP.DLL.Log/apps/DltDump/docs/design.md

     (including the UDP header).
 The IP fragment must always be reassembled, even if the source port and destination port do not match a DLT packet.
-That is because an IP fragment later could use this fragment and result in possible dataloss otherwise.
+That is because an IP fragment later could use this fragment and result in possible data loss otherwise.
 If the result of `IpFragments.AddFragment` returns:
   * `IpFragmentResult.Incomplete`, no decoding is required.
   * `IpFragmentResult.Reassembled`, the packet should be decoded, getting the UDP source and destination ports, using `Connection.GetDltDecoder` and all